COVID-19 (Coronavirus) Updates for RBFCU Members

 If you need help with your accounts, you can contact us by phone at 210-945-3300, or sign in to your Online Banking account to reach us via secure message or online chat during business hours.
 For more details, including hours of operation, visit rbfcu.org/contact-us.

 We strongly encourage our members to utilize RBFCU services that do not require visiting a location.
 However, we understand there are some services that require lobby access.
 If you do require lobby access for your transaction, appointments will receive first priority.
 Click here to schedule an appointment.
 If you don’t see your appointment type listed, sign in to your Online Banking account to chat with a Member Service Representative or call 210-945-3300.
-When visiting an RBFCU location for your scheduled appointment, you are required to wear a face covering, use precautions as recommended by the Centers for Disease Control and Prevention (CDC), and follow the directions of RBFCU employees.
+When visiting an RBFCU location for your scheduled appointment, you are required to use precautions as recommended by the Centers for Disease Control and Prevention (CDC) and follow the directions of RBFCU employees.
 If you are COVID-19 positive, please do not visit a branch location; instead, contact us through chat or by phone for options.

 Lobby services by appointment*